-I believe employment promotes peace and stability and that support for economic development in countries prone to conflict has never been more important.
+I believe support for economic development in countries prone to conflict has never been more important.
+Employment promotes peace and stability.

 The political and economic landscape in the Afghanistan-Pakistan region is very unstable.
 Support for extremism is fuelled by a lack of education and employment opportunities.
 The region is land-locked and highly dependent on foreign aid, but faces difficulty in obtaining long-term commitments from international supporters.

 Since 1989, I have worked in the Afghanistan-Pakistan region to help establish schools and artisanal enterprises.
 My experience has taught me that the right kind of education and training not only fosters economic growth, but can completely transform the aspirations of men and women in regions affected by conflict.
 People with good job prospects and prosperous businesses are often more invested in the long-term stability of their communities and countries.

 In 2012, in the run-up to troop withdrawal in Afghanistan, the U.S. Department of State and USAID representatives asked me to reflect on what the priorities are for this area of the world.
 I stressed the need for long-term planning and long-term funding for vocational training and workforce development – and the vital connection between enterprise development, jobs, and stability.

 I shared my concern that the region might be left without sufficient management and entrepreneurship skills to sustain steady economic growth, due to the inevitable security challenges and the ongoing exodus of professionals.
 As the rest of the world packed its bags and readied to leave Afghanistan—and as donor budgets were slashed— there had never been a more important time to remain invested in the country and in the region.